 It can be used with children of all ages and is a great starting point to help you develop a more profound sense of emotional intelligence.

-At this point, there are many variations of the emotions wheel, so you can use the one that works best for your family or class.
+There are many variations of the emotions wheel, so you can use the one that works best for your family or class.

 Many people struggle to express the wide range of emotions they feel.
 The feelings wheel printable helps with that.